What Happens When You Can’t Afford Bail

 Conclusion

-The pretrial stay of someone accused of a crime is one of the most impactful aspects of the Harris County criminal lega system.
+The pretrial stay of someone accused of a crime is one of the most impactful aspects of the Harris County criminal legal system.
 One’s life may be upended or possibly ruined even if they are deemed innocent or had their case dismissed.
 To avoid being a system of arbitrary punishment that prejudices the poor and unfortunate, the Harris County bail and jail system requires immediate and broad reform.

 — Jordan Navarijo, Belmont College of Law, 1L